JohnScience/const_trait_impl/README.md

 * Expressions accept outer attributes in limited situations, see Expression Attributes for details.
 * Function, closure and function pointer parameters accept outer attributes.
 This includes attributes on variadic parameters denoted with ... in function pointers and external blocks.

 Notice that "arbitrary Rust-like syntax" is not one of them.
-So the nightly syntax *has* to be wrapped in a function-like macro.
+So the nightly syntax *has* to be wrapped in a function-like macro, which does permit arbitrary Rust-like syntax.
 It is also necessary to evaluate the [configuration predicates](https://doc.rust-lang.org/reference/conditional-compilation.html#:~:text=compilation%20takes%20a-,configuration%20predicate,-that%20evaluates%20to) before expansion of the function-like macro, which is problematic if at all possible in the context of a function-like macro.

 ## Known limitations